 When making care decisions for someone else near the end of life, consider the goals of care and weigh the benefits, risks, and side effects of the treatment.
 You may have to make a treatment decision based on the person’s comfort at one end of the spectrum and extending life or maintaining abilities for a little longer at the other.

 With dementia, a person’s body may continue to be physically healthy while his or her thinking and memory are deteriorating.
 This means that caregivers and family members may be faced with very difficult decisions about how treatments that maintain physical health, such as installing a pacemaker, fit within the care goals.

 Dementia often progresses slowly and unpredictably.
 Experts suggest that signs of the final stage of Alzheimer’s disease include some of the following:

 - Being unable to move around on one’s own

 - Being unable to speak or make oneself understood

 - Needing help with most, if not all, daily activities, such as eating and self-care

-Because of their unique experience with what happens at the end of life, hospice and palliative care experts might also be of help identifying when someone in the final stage of Alzheimer’s disease is in the last days or weeks of life (see Care Options at the End of Life).
+Because of their unique experience with what happens at the end of life, hospice and palliative care experts might be able to help identify when someone in the final stage of Alzheimer’s disease is in the last days or weeks of life (see Care Options at the End of Life).

 - How will the approach the doctor is suggesting affect your relative’s quality of life?
 Will it make a difference in comfort and well-being?

 - If considering home hospice for your relative with dementia, what will be needed to care for him or her?
 Does the facility have special experience with people with dementia?